-While the job market is highly competitive in general, many of the English-speaking companies in Belgium are either connected with the European Union or with NATO.
+While the job market is highly competitive in general, many English-speaking companies in Belgium are either connected with the European Union or with NATO.
 These institutions are in themselves extremely competitive and tend to offer attractive employee benefits.

 Finding work in Belgium

 Expats are most likely to find themselves employed in the services or manufacturing sectors, especially in the capital, Brussels.
 Those with the best chance of finding a job in Belgium work in specialised areas where there is a shortage of personnel such as engineers, technicians, mechanics, accountants, certain IT specialists and qualified teachers.

-Foreign job applicants who are able to either speak French or Dutch will have an added advantage over those who cannot, especially when looking for work outside of Brussels.
+Foreign job applicants who can either speak French or Dutch will have an added advantage over those who cannot, especially when looking for work outside of Brussels.
 In fact, it might be difficult to find a job if one doesn't speak the predominant language of the region.

 Work culture in Belgium

-Belgium is in the heart of Europe and offers expats a diverse, multicultural working environment, with Belgian business culture largely influenced by Dutch, German and French business structures and etiquette.
+Belgium is in the heart of Europe.
+It offers expats a diverse, multicultural working environment.
+Belgian business culture is largely influenced by Dutch, German and French business structures and etiquette.

 The business environment in Belgium is fast-paced and demanding.
 The local workforce is known for being skilled, productive and multilingual.
 Expats will do well to learn a few phrases in the local languages and keep an open mind towards any new business practices they may encounter.